1100 West Market St.

 Transformative Thinking

-Students bring their unique skills, knowledge and values to the program and work towards connecting the dots between big ideas, historic movements, and global events.
+Students bring their unique skills, knowledge and values to the program and work toward connecting the dots between big ideas, historic movements, and global events.
 The program helps students gain mastery in the following five attributes to become a transformative thinker and doer:

-- Intellectual curiosity (develop the desire to dig deep, be creative, experiment, and take risks in order to learn);
+- Intellectual curiosity (develop the desire to dig deep, be creative, experiment, and take risks in order to learn).

-- Integrative thinking (see the big picture, think holistically, recognize patterns, and make imaginative leaps based on those patterns);
+- Integrative thinking (see the big picture, think holistically, recognize patterns, and make imaginative leaps based on those patterns).

-- Intercultural competence (understand cultural differences to help one think, act, and move beyond global, cultural, and organizational boundaries);
+- Intercultural competence (understand cultural differences to help one think, act, and move beyond global, cultural, and organizational boundaries).

 - Empathy (demonstrate effective listening, collaboration, and communication skills and be humble enough to be inclusive and considerate of the views of others).